-For the purposes of this document infrastructure are considered the engineering structures (bridges, tunnels, etc.) identified as vital by the relevant authorities natural hazard natural phenomena that may cause loss of injury, property damage, social and economic disruption or environmental degradation rapid damage assessment the process for determining the nature and extent of the loss immediately during the early and critical state of onset of a disaster.
+Engineering structures (bridges, tunnels, etc.) identified as vital by the relevant authorities natural hazard natural phenomena may cause loss of injury, property damage, social and economic disruption or environmental degradation rapid damage assessment the process for determining the nature and extent of the loss immediately during the early and critical state of onset of a disaster.